Burgers? Check. Cobs? Check. Up to date on barbeque safety? Read on

 It is always a good idea to turn off the gas cylinders before you switch your barbeque off, as this will stop any gas from leaking.

-Before you even start cooking, one of the most important things to consider is how you are going to dispose of your barbeque afterwards – some places may have designated areas for this, and you should use them, but if you are in an area which doesn't, you should make sure it is fully extinguished and cooled down and then dispose of it.
+Before you even start cooking, one of the most important things to consider is how you are going to dispose of your barbeque afterward – some places may have designated areas for this, and you should use them, but if you are in an area which doesn't, you should make sure it is fully extinguished and cooled down and then dispose of it.
 It is really important to make sure that they are cool before doing so!
 Either way, you should make sure the barbeque is fully cooled down first and pour cold water on it.
 This is because disposing of a barbeque that is still hot could cause a fire to reignite.

-You should always leave disposable barbeques outside for some hours after you have finished cooking to limit exposure to carbon monoxide, and never use these items inside a caravan, tent or cabin.
+You should always leave disposable barbeques outside for some hours after you have finished cooking to limit exposure to carbon monoxide, and never use these items inside a caravan, tent, or cabin.

-Top barbeque safety tips:
+Top barbeque safety tips

 - Always be aware of which kind of barbeque you have, and follow the advice for this.

-- Set your barbeque up on level ground away from bushes, trees and property.
+- Set your barbeque upon level ground away from bushes, trees, and property.

 - Never leave a barbeque unattended and make sure they have cooled down once you have finished cooking.